openmaker-eu/socialmedia-harvesting/README.md

 # Social Media Data Harvesting

-These notebooks are just for data collection.
+These notebooks are just for data collection.<br>
 How to extract useful knowledge from social media data? useful = actionable
 Examples